For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: EQRoy – Shutterstock

-Another great university for research with campus buildings based in the heart of the city.
-MMU is only a 10 minute walk from Manchester central.
-They also have a large focus on the environment and were ranked the UK's most sustainable university.
+MMU is another great university for research.
+With campus buildings based in the heart of the city, it is only a 10 minute walk from Manchester Central.

-MMU offers a range of varying degrees from finance to tourism and events, so it's unlikely they don't have a course you'd enjoy.
+MMU offers a range of varying degrees from finance to tourism and events, so it's unlikely it doesn't have a course you'd enjoy.

 3. The University of Salford